-In addition, the PHA will request written verification of the student's tuition amount.
+In addition, the PHA will request written verification of the student's tuition, fees, and other required charges.

 If the PHA is unable to obtain third-party written verification of the requested information, the PHA will pursue other forms of verification following the verification hierarchy in section 7-I.B.